 As part of its strategy for retrofitting impervious surfaces with runoff-reducing green infrastructure (GI) such as green roofs and rain gardens, DOEE has developed a first-of-its-kind Stormwater Retention Credit (SRC) trading program.
 In September 2014, the C40 Cities Climate Leadership Group (C40) nominated the SRC trading program as one of the world’s most innovative climate programs.

 Major development projects undergoing permitting in the District must now meet river-protecting stormwater retention standards and can use SRCs to meet a portion of their requirement.
 Other properties that voluntarily install GI can generate SRCs to sell to regulated sites.
-To date, DOEE has certified 51,249 SRCs and approved a trade of 11,013 SRCs for $25,000.
+Additional program information is available on the SRC webpage.
+Market data is available on via the SRC and Offv Registry.

 SRC trades, and the GI they encourage, help provide triple bottom line benefits such as: